mchehab/zbar/README.md

 See `INSTALL.md` for generic configuration and build instructions.

+Please notice that at least autotools related packages and a C compiler are needed, in order to generate the configure script.

+So, on Debian, at least those packages are needed:
+	autoconf autopoint pkg-config libtool gcc make

 If you have installed all needed dependencies, all you need to do is to run:

 ```